-Department of English-

 Art as an Atlas

 First, we shall examine the visual arts' most obvious use in the context of medicine: as an atlas.
 Medical textbooks in particular are replete with drawings of skeletal structures and muscle systems.
 This type of art is educational; this type of art must be accurate.
-It is meant to be sketched with an almost rigid, scientific stiffness-- the depiction of human body, rather than the human body.
+It is meant to be sketched with an almost rigid, scientific stiffness-- the depiction of a human body, rather than the human body.

 Film suffers from a similar recourse.
 Movies or videos that are at all to do with medicine are generally almost entirely educational.
 Public health campaigns by